2025 AUCTION

 We believe in the tireless efforts of our fellows who work in the legal profession to uphold these rights for all persons in the United States through the (flawed) justice system in this country.
 We believe in the perseverance of the organizations who risk their lives to ensure that suffering human beings can find water and food in the desert and survive.
 We believe in the workers, the ones getting shit done and we support the efforts of unions working to harness the incredible power we carry.

 With every bag of carrots we open, we remember you, our beautiful friend.
 We remember the day you had to keep working in spite of the horror you experienced.
 We see there’s no other farm selling them in the grocery store and we’re shopping at the farmer’s market.
 You inspire us to work harder and smarter.
-We grow things together and we perservere.
+We grow things together and we persevere.

 For the cheap seats, artists unite.